Daycare Parent Handbook

 - Failure to pay fees within 2 weeks of service could lead to termination from the centre.

 - Written notice of your intention to withdraw your child or make any change to your schedule will be required for our files two weeks in advance

-- Holidays Closures Our school is closed on: New Year’s Day, Family Day, Good Friday, Victoria Day, Canada Day, Civic Holiday, Labour Day, Thanksgiving, Christmas Eve (we close at 12:00 noon), Christmas Day,
+- Holiday Closure days when the school is closed: New Year’s Day, Family Day, Good Friday, Victoria Day, Canada Day, Civic Holiday, Labour Day, Thanksgiving, Christmas Eve Christmas Day, Boxing Day, New Years Eve.

 - Hours of operation are 7:00am to 6:00p.m Monday to Friday

 - It is essential that your child’s files be current and up to date so that we can reach you at all times.
 Any changes need to be given to the office in writing